GLOBAL MARKETS-Stocks stall as firm Fed reins in China rally

-LONDON, Jan 5 (Reuters) - Wall Street was set to tap the brakes on Thursday as upbeat jobs data after a firm message from the Fed that it won't be cutting interest rates any time soon offset China's latest reopening plans.
+LONDON/NEW YORK, Jan 5 (Reuters) - The rally in global stocks paused on Thursday, led by declines on Wall Street, as upbeat jobs data after a firm message from the Fed that it won't be cutting interest rates any time soon offset China's latest reopening plans.

 News that China's mainland border with Hong Kong will be reopened after three years had sent Asian-Pacific shares outside Japan .MIAPJ0000PUS to a four-month high overnight, but with both the dollar and bond market borrowing costs creeping up, Europe couldn't keep up.